-In a catastrophic situation, our priorities must be focused on our survival.
+In a catastrophic situation, our priorities need to be on our survival.
 Objective number one should be, where can we get our supplies of drinking water?
-It is very important to distinguish that it is not to get just water, but it has to be drinkable, in other words, that is safe for our consumption.
-Otherwise, the price to pay for consuming any kind of water can be very painful and even deadly.
+It is vital to distinguish that it is not to get just water, but it has to be drinkable; in other words, that is safe for our consumption.
+Otherwise, the price to pay for consuming any water can be excruciating and even deadly.

-Drinking seawater is a bad (but bad) idea.
-The salinity in seawater is higher than what our kidneys can dissolve through urine and this will cause our body to accelerate the process of dehydration and the kidneys would go into shock so fast that death will be eminent.
+- Drinking seawater is a bad idea.
+The salinity in seawater is higher than what our kidneys can dissolve through urine.
+Drinking seawater will cause our body to accelerate the process of dehydration, and the organs would go into shock so fast that death will be eminent.

-So it is extremely important to know the process of desalinization of seawater in case one day you need drinking water and the only available water is seawater.
-This topic is very important for those living in coastal areas.
+So it is crucial to know the process of seawater’s desalinization in case one day you need drinking water and the only available water is seawater.
+This topic is essential for those living in coastal areas.

 Boiling freshwater is the most efficient way of purifying water for our consumption.
 But to convert seawater into freshwater requires a more elaborated process.

-For the desalination process, it is required to boil the seawater, collect the steam, cool the steam and then collect the “100%” pure water drops.
+For the desalination process, you need to boil the seawater, collect the steam, cool the steam, and then collect the “100%” pure water drops.

 - The boiling water container should be at least 1qt of a gallon.
 It should be made of metal and should not contain any trace of toxic chemicals.
 It should be wide-mouthed and have a lid that seals tightly.

 - It must have a serpentine to collect the steam made from boiling the seawater.
-As the steam travels down thru the serpentine it cools down the collected steam and converts it from vapor to liquid.
-The best material to use for the serpentine is copper because it allows a rapid temperature change, however, other materials can be used.
+As the steam travels down thru the serpentine, it cools down the collected steam and converts it from vapor to liquid.
+The best material to use for the serpentine is copper because it allows a rapid temperature change; however, other materials work as well.

 - A container for picking up the distilled water drops and must be sterilized or at least very cleaned.

-As usual, we never know what tomorrow’s may bring, but knowing the desalinization process and having a small seawater distiller can save our lives and our loved ones too.
+As usual, we never know what tomorrow’s may bring, but knowing the desalinization process and having a small seawater distiller can save our lives and our loved ones.